gdat515-sjfc/course-materials/gdat-515-assigment1.md

 picture.
 The first paragraph should tell the story behind the picture:
 \* a brief description of the article
 \* the context of the visualization as it relates to the story
 \* … .

 The second paragraph should critique the visualization:
-\* did the visualization help to illustrate the point the author was attempting to make or emphasize or was the message obscured
+\* did the visualization help illustrate the point the author was attempting to make or was the message obscured
 \* any gratuitous frills or style issue
-\* If comparisons were made, did they make sense
+\* if comparisons were made, did they make sense
 \* … .

 The document should be pushed to your assignment one repository and